Clean Energy Fuels Corp. (CLNE) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Dimensional Fund Advisors LP with over 11.01 million shares valued at $86.57 million.
 The investor’s holdings represent 5.55% of the CLNE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 9.5 million shares valued at $74.63 million to account for 4.79% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 6.93 million shares representing 3.49% and valued at over $54.46 million, while Global Alpha Capital Management Ltd. holds 2.17% of the shares totaling 4.31 million with a market value of $33.89 million.

 Clean Energy Fuels Corp.
-(NASDAQ: CLNE) is 75.57% higher on its value in year-to-date trading and has touched a low of $1.05 and a high of $19.79 in the current 52-week trading range.
+(NASDAQ: CLNE) is 55.22% higher on its value in year-to-date trading and has touched a low of $1.05 and a high of $19.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CLNE stock was last observed hovering at around $13.04 in the last trading session, with the day’s gains setting it 0.76% off its average median price target of $25.00 for the next 12 months.
-It is also 48.89% off the consensus price target high of $27.00 offered by 4 analysts, but current levels are 18.82% higher than the price target low of $17.00 for the same period.
+The CLNE stock was last observed hovering at around $12.26 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $25.00 for the next 12 months.
+It is also 54.81% off the consensus price target high of $27.00 offered by 4 analysts, but current levels are 28.24% higher than the price target low of $17.00 for the same period.

 Clean Energy Fuels Corp.
 (CLNE) Analyst Forecasts